-Overall impacts to recreation area operations from alternative A would be long term, minor, and adverse from meeting the ongoing maintenance needs of aging facilities and the increased demands as a result of increased visitation.
+Overall impacts to recreation area operations from Alternative A would be long-term, minor and adverse from meeting the ongoing maintenance needs of aging facilities and the increased demands as a result of increased visitation.

 Cumulative Impacts.
-The proposed oil exploration well would result in a short- and longterm adverse impact to operations as the drilling operation would require ongoing monitoring by NRA staff to ensure the exploration is not damaging recreation area resources and is in compliance with operating permits.
+The proposed oil exploration well would result in a short- and long-term adverse impact to operations as the drilling operation would require ongoing monitoring by NRA staff to ensure the exploration is not damaging recreation area resources and is in compliance with operating permits.
 Development in surrounding areas could increase the number of incidental business permits for businesses based outside the recreation area and operating inside the recreation area, resulting in long-term increased management and oversight requirements as well as potentially negatively impacting concessioner operations.
-All of these past, present, and reasonably foreseeable future projects would result in short-term, negligible to minor, adverse impacts and long-term minor adverse impacts to recreation area operations.
-Cumulative impacts, including impacts of alternative A (no-action alternative), would result in long-term minor adverse impacts to recreations.
+All of these past, present and reasonably foreseeable future projects would result in short-term, negligible to minor, adverse impacts and long-term minor adverse impacts to recreation area operations.
+Cumulative impacts, including impacts of Alternative A (No-Action Alternative), would result in long-term minor adverse impacts to recreation area operations.

 Conclusion.
-Overall impacts to recreation area operations from alternative A (no-action alternative) would be long term, minor, and adverse from meeting the ongoing maintenance needs of aging facilities and the increased demands as a result of increased visitation.
+Overall impacts to recreation area operations from Alternative A (No-Action Alternative) would be long-term, minor and adverse from meeting the ongoing maintenance needs of aging facilities and the increased demands as a result of increased visitation.
 Cumulative impacts would result in long-term minor adverse impacts to recreation area operations.

 Impact Analysis.
-Construction of additional facilities under alternative B would have a longterm minor adverse impact on recreation area operations because they are additions to the existing inventory of facilities that would accordingly increase operational requirements as well as future maintenance and repairs.
+Construction of additional facilities under Alternative B would have a long-term minor adverse impact on recreation area operations because they are additions to the existing inventory of facilities that would accordingly increase operational requirements as well as future maintenance and repairs.
 Actual construction work for each of these projects would have short-term, minor to moderate, adverse impacts on recreation area operations through increased levels of activity and equipment in the vicinity of other recreation area operations as well as the need for NRA staff for oversight.
 Beneficial impacts to recreation area operations from facility expansion not specifically discussed would be negligible or would have no impact.